naschorr/hawking/README.md

 # hawking
 A retro text-to-speech interface bot for Discord, designed to work with all of the stuff you might've seen in Moonbase Alpha, using the existing commands.

+## Activation
+- Go to [this page](https://discordapp.com/oauth2/authorize?client_id=334894709292007424&scope=bot&permissions=0) on Discord's site.
+- Select the server that you want Hawking to be added to.
+- Hit the "Authorize" button.
+- Start speaking! (you should check out the **Usage** and **Commands** sections of this readme, first)

 ## Installation
 - Make sure you've got [Python 3.5](https://www.python.org/downloads/) or greater, and virtualenv installed (`pip install virtualenv`)
 - `cd` into the directory that you'd like the project to go